 Steps to follow once you return to school after an absence:

-You can check the class web-site before returning to school so that you are prepared to stay after school on a Wednesday (Science Help Day) to get caught up.
+You can check the class web-site before returning to school so that you are prepared to stay after school on a Monday or Wednesday (Science Help Day) to get caught up.

 All work for each day will be found in the hand-out box located in the back of the classroom, so be sure to check for assignments & activities first thing when you come back.